hanabi/hanabi.github.io/Reference.md

 * Additionally, players can also perform *5 Number Ejection* and it will generally work in the exact same way.
 * Thus, players should keep in mind that clues that cause *Ejection* might have been either a color clue or a number clue.

+#### 4 Charm

+* *Charm* is defined as a move that makes a player play their *Fourth Finesse Position*.
+* Similar to *5 Ejection*, if a player gives a *Play Clue* to an unplayable 4 that would require two or more blind-plays in order to fulfill the *Finesse*, then a *Finesse* is unlikely.
+* Players agree that this communicates a *Charm*.
+* Similar to *5 Ejection*, *4 Charm* can be initiated with either a color clue or a number clue.

 #### The Double Play Bluff

 * Normally, when a playable card is clued again, it is interpreted as an *Double Play Ejection* on the very next player.